wpilibsuite/vscode-wpilib/vscode-wpilib/README.md

 ## Features

+This extension is not supported from the VS Code Marketplace.
+Please use the WPILib Installer

 This extension provides the WPILib support for FRC teams in VS Code.
 For documentation on how to program FRC robots using the WPILib libraries, see the [WPILib documentation website](https://docs.wpilib.org/en/stable/).

 ## Requirements